 Five central command nodes monopolized nuclear proliferation during the Cold War: France, the US, the USSR, China and the UK.
 Despite this strict limitation, nuclear accidents and tripwire confrontations imperiled the future far more frequently than the blank score currently advertised.

-Once the Soviet Union spun out of the arms race – at least temporarily – any billionaire with a taste for genocide could acquire his very own nuke or the makings thereof.
-While madly wealthy fools spend millions on comic books and other “collectable” bric-a-brac, what do you think the really serious money is collecting?
+Since the bankrupt Soviet Union spun out of the arms race – at least temporarily – any billionaire with a taste for genocide could acquire his own nuke or the makings thereof.
+While insanely wealthy fools spend millions on comic books and other stupid “collectables,” what do you think the really serious money has collected?
 More countries are lining up to flaunt their nuclear arsenals, with well-funded terrorists not far behind.

 The famous inventor Tesla initiated these studies.
 Apparently, he abandoned them after the Tunguska atmospheric explosion in 1908.
 Draw your own conclusions.